hacktoolkit/htk-ios-Twitter/README.md

 * [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 * [x] Retweeting and favoriting increments the retweet and favorite count.
 * [x] User can unretweet and unfavorite, and decrements the retweet and favorite count.
-* Optional: Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+* [x] Replies are prefixed with the username and the reply_id is set when posting the tweet,
 * [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 ### Part 2 - Twitter Redux